Eelis/GrappleMap/doc/FAQ.md

 Techniques are modeled in a big [directed graph](https://en.wikipedia.org/wiki/Graph_%28discrete_mathematics%29), where each vertex is a position and each edge is a transition.
+The positions are specific concrete poses of the two stick figures, not "positions" in the sense of "half guard" (which includes a wide range of poses).

-This structure means that for something like a sweep that can be intercepted, the point at which the sweep is either intercepted or not becomes a branch position, which has the sweep attempt as an incoming transition, and two outgoing transitions representing success and interception, respectively.
+The graph structure means that for something like a sweep that can be intercepted, the point at which the sweep is either intercepted or not becomes a branch position, which has the sweep attempt as an incoming transition, and two outgoing transitions representing success and interception, respectively.